Dreaming381/TextMeshDOTS/README.md

 # Autoring workflow
   -	**Generate backend mesh and materials** `Menue --> TextMeshDOTS --> Text BackendMesh`, `Menue --> TextMeshDOTS --> Generate HDRP (URP) materials` This only needs to be done once in a given project.
 The generated assets are placed into `Resources` folder.
-The `BackendMesh` as is expected at that location by the runtime, while the generated materials can be placed anywhere you like.
+The `BackendMesh` is expected
+    at that location by the runtime, while the generated materials can be placed anywhere you like.

   - **Prepare fonts** Please note that pretty much any font such as "Arial" in Windows actually constists of multiple font files (e.g. one for `regular`, one for `bold`, one for `italic`, one for `bold italic`.
 There